zq2209/p8105_final/proposal.md

 dataset in 2020 to analyze the factors contributing to accidents.
-Through data analysis, we will obtain the peak time period, concentrated areas, and main causes of accidents, aiming to effectively decrease the rate of car accidents taking place and further ensuring personal safety.
+Through data analysis, we will obtain the peak time period, concentrated areas, and main causes of accidents, aiming to effectively decrease the rate of car accidents taking place and further ensure personal safety.

 ## Intended final products: